-Meet Fivetran, a fully managed data pipeline that helps analysts manage data pipelines, quickly and easily.
+Meet Snowcat Cloud, a fully managed Snowplow data pipeline that helps analysts get the data they need.

-Fivetran provides a Snowplow collector, that allows you to collect Snowplow events in Fivetrans infrastructure, and then move them to your data warehouse.
+Snowcat Cloud provides a Snowplow collector, that allows you to collect Snowplow events in Snowcat infrastructure, and then move them to your data warehouse.

 - Supports Snowplow Analytics Custom Contexts